Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 If you start relying on an SEO checklist it becomes a routine and you become inflexible and unaware that the checklist is not working anymore.

 As you know, search engines are constantly changing all the time.

 You need to start adapting to the new changes in search engines.
 If you’re fond of the checklist, it will make you blindly walk through the process and end up with poor results.

 You need to be result-oriented.
 Drop-in rankings are common and you need to adapt to the changes and identify what is wrong and fix them.
 Don’t be shy in asking help if things are not working.

 There are hundreds of SEO Facebook groups and most of them are not being monitored and filled with a bunch of morons spamming the group with irrelevant posts.

-These are some of the top SEO Facebook group worth joining ( I’m a member of these groups too :)):
+These are some of the top SEO Facebook groups worth joining ( I’m a member of these groups too :)):

 I feel these 3 groups are the most reliable ones.
-If you know any other valuable Facebook group, please feel free to email me and I’ll add them to the list.
+If you know any other valuable Facebook groups, please feel free to email me and I’ll add them to the list.

 You don’t need to specifically join an SEO group.
 You can also join general marketing groups which consist of marketers with different expertise.
 Improving your knowledge of other digital marketing strategies isn’t that bad.

 No one knows everything.
 You will learn something new every single day.